ngua/rumps/TODOS/persistence.md

       T: Send + 'static,
   {
       // Implementation will use async_stream::stream! macro or manual Stream impl:
       // 1.
-Use context for transaction isolation if provided
+Use txn for transaction isolation if provided
       // 2.
 Start from `start` key or beginning of the tree
       // 3.
 Use get_next_internal to iterate in order
       // 4.
 For each entry, check predicate